Code-Institute-Submissions/SamarZiadat-sustainable-memory-game_JanResub/README.md

 - Information about Scottish trees are borrowed from the Scottish Government's Forestry and Land website: https://forestryandland.gov.scot/learn/trees

+- This article by Wholegrain Digital helped inform my design considerations with regards to colour, and helped inform this README doc in particular: https://www.wholegraindigital.com/blog/dark-colour-web-design/

 ### Code

 -   A tutorial by Ania Kubów inspired my code: https://www.youtube.com/watch?v=tjyDOHzKN0w